Celery Seed Extract After a Stroke

 This study shows, however, that celery seed extract promotes an equivalent mechanism and even outperforms Ozagrel in helping to prevent some of the negative outcomes related to cutting off bloodflow to the brain.

-Whole celery seed extract medicinal in other ways
+Whole celery seed extract

 A new laboratory analysis found that celery seed contains numerous other medicinal constituents outside of the butylphthalide used in the above study.
 It contains limonene and selinene, the fatty acids petroselenic, oleic, linoleic, linolenic, and palmitic, sedanolide, sedanonic anhydride and other phthalides.